Spentine/Spentris/documentation/docs.md

     });
 - `gameStart`
   - *emitted when the menu requests for a game to start*
+  - If the mode is set to `puzzle`, then it will accept the `settings.puzzle {Puzzle}` as input.
+    - Code to handle it is located in `ui/menu/converter.js`
   - ```js
     this.event.emit("gameStart", {
       time: Date.now(), // {number} the timestamp of occurrence